Aitor Karanka: Other work

 In May 2021, Karanka organised an online coaching conference in association with the Royal Spanish Football Federation, under the name AK Coaches' World.
-The event focused on women's football, and participants included Ronaldo, Julen Lopetegui, Monchi, Iraia Iturregi, Jorge Vilda and Mila Martínez.
+The event focused on women's football, and participants included Iraia Iturregi, Julen Lopetegui, Mila Martínez, Monchi, Ronaldo and Jorge Vilda.

+Karanka was appointed sporting director at the Spanish Federation in July 2025, replacing Albert Luque.

 Personal life

-Karanka's younger brother, David, is also a former footballer.
-A striker, he also appeared for Athletic Bilbao's first team but with much less impact, going on to spend the vast majority of his professional career in the second level or the lower leagues.
+Karanka's younger brother, David, was also a footballer.
+A striker, he also appeared for Athletic Bilbao's first team but with much less impact, going on to spend the vast majority of his professional career in the second division or the lower leagues.